 - Expand the set of qualified faults as the environment and design mature

 - Minimize analysis and debug effort

-The Certitude system is tightly integrated with the most commonly used commercial simulators and is easy to insert into existing functional verification flows (See Figure 3).
+The Certitude system is tightly integrated with the most commonly used commercial simulators and formal engines and is easy to insert into existing functional verification flows (See Figure 3).
 It is fully compatible with all current verification methodologies, such as constrainedrandom stimulus generation and assertion-based approaches.
 The Certitude system also leverages the Verdi™ Automated Debug System to enable quick debug and analysis of results.